-Barnes' declaration in the speech that the SWP would henceforth avoid looking at politics "through permanent revolution eyes" had been preceded by more weaselly thrusts in the same direction, from the SWP "leadership school" where selected Barnesites could learn to read Marx and Engels unspoiled by the later theoretical conquests of Lenin and Trotsky, to the coy announcement that two volumes of Dobbs' autobiography would be titled The Trotskyist Years and The Transition Years (transition to what, we inquired).
+Within the party all oppositional te its, and critics, totaling more than membership, rallied to the defense of mades following the preliminary suspen the expelled ions.
+Among sible for this outpou diverse and political party.
+One response conquests of Lenin and Trotsky, to the coy announcement that two volumes of Dobbs' autobiography would be titled The Trotskyist Years and The Transition Years (transition to what, we inquired).
 The most explicit precursor to Barnes' speech was Doug Jenness' articles resuscitating the "democratic dictatorship" formula for stagism, which Lenin the revolutionist transcended in his 1917 "April Theses."